intel/dffml/docs/arch/alice/discussion/0037/reply_0001.md

 Autoencoders unsupervised to supervised clustering

-Do demo where we train model permutations on outputs of operations
+Do demo where we train model permutations on outputs of operations.
+Then make an operation for each permutation fr each conceptual layer (concious layers)

 you can set organiztional policy and agents set their policy.
 This is like a self reporting servce.
 Dev/agent chooses how much they want to communicate.
 Org overlays help agent understand the provenance information required from them to submit work/inputs.
 This is tied to tbDEX contract stuff